-- Giving effect to the overarching purpose of the Vision and Strategy to restore and protect the health and wellbeing of the Waikato River for present and future generations. - b) The recognition of the relationship between tangata whenua with groundwater resources and providing for tangata whenua input in determining their values and interests, and reviewing the sustainable yields for those groundwater resources. - c) The protection of groundwater resource from salt intrusion - d) The need to ensure that any groundwater discharges into surface waters are not reduced such that there is a resultant significant adverse effect on in-stream uses and values (including wetlands and karst systems) and on other allocated use - e) The need to ensure groundwater depletion or dewatering of aquifers does not result in significant adverse effects on resource availability - f) The maintenance of groundwater quality in accordance with the policies in Chapter 3.2 of this Plan - g) The benefits derived from the take and consumptive use of groundwater for people's social, economic and cultural wellbeing

-The loss of benefits derived from the generation of electricity that can result from groundwater takes above Karapiro

-The benefits to be derived from the efficient take and use of groundwater for reasonably foreseeable future consumptive uses, and in particular for domestic or handling in particular for domestic or handling water
+- a) Giving effect to the overarching purpose of the Vision and Strategy to restore and protect the health and wellbeing of the Waikato River for present and future generations. - b) The recognition of the relationship between tangata whenua with groundwater resources and providing for tangata whenua input in determining their values and interests, and reviewing the sustainable yields for those groundwater resources. - c) The protection of groundwater resource from salt intrusion - d) The need to ensure that any groundwater discharges into surface waters are not reduced such that there is a resultant significant adverse effect on in-stream uses and values (including wetlands and karst systems) and on other allocated use - e) The need to ensure groundwater depletion or dewatering of aquifers does not result in significant adverse effects on resource availability - f) The maintenance of groundwater quality in accordance with the policies in Chapter 3.2 of this Plan - g) The benefits derived from the take and consumptive use of groundwater for people's social, economic and cultural wellbeing - h) The loss of benefits derived from the generation of electricity that can result from groundwater takes above Karapiro - i) The benefits to be derived from the efficient take and use of groundwater for reasonably foreseeable future consumptive uses, and in particular for domestic or municipal supply and the reasonable needs for an individual's animals drinking water